 There are so many different pumpkin bread recipes on the internet, but this one tops the charts for HEALTHY pumpkin bread.
 Here’s why:

-- All-natural sugar – the only kind of sugar you’ll find in this healthy pumpkin bread is coconut sugar and maple syrup.
+- All-natural sugar – the only kind of sugar you’ll find in this pumpkin bread recipe is coconut sugar and maple syrup.
 2 sugars that are plant based and better for you.
+We recently retested it with brown sugar and that works too.

 - Ready in under 1 hour – 60 minutes and done!